Iron Widow: Reception

 Jessica Singer, for CBC News in August 2021, highlighted the impact of BookTok on sales of young adult fiction.
 Singer wrote that "books like Iron Widow by Canadian author Xiran Jay Zhao are already gaining popularity online, even before the book's release date in late September".
 Kara Savoy, Penguin Random House Canada's integrated marketing director, told Singer that "it's one of the books that we've really been sending out to Canadian influencers.
 When Xiran did an unboxing video of their advanced copies a few weeks ago [on TikTok], the pre-sale numbers in the U.S. went up 600 per cent that week".
 Iron Widow reached #1 in the Young Adult Hardcover category of New York Times Best Sellers in the first week after its release.
 The week of January 2, 2022, the book had slipped to #5 and had been on the New York Times Best Sellers for eleven weeks.
 As of May 2022, the book has remained on the New York Times Best Sellers for 28 weeks.

 The book received generally positive reviews, with commentators noting the queer and feminist themes.
 Linda Codega of Tor.com stated that the "worldbuilding is imaginative and explosive, the strange mix of mecha battles and reimagined characters lighting up the fight scenes and adding a new mythology to historical fantasy" but that the book didn't go "far enough to examine the underlying misogyny and transphobia" the characters faced from the oppressive society.
 Mimi Koehler of The Nerd Daily, however, found the book "takes a deep dive into the unrelenting and unfair gender roles Wu Zetian's society tries to uphold at any cost and how that not only affects how people treat her but how she, in par, treats others," comparing it to Pacific Rim and The Handmaid's Tale.

 The book was listed on multiple end-of-year roundups.
 The Boston Globe included Iron Widow on their "Best Books of 2021" list and stated that the book is an "intense, feminist page-turner".
 CBC Books included it on their "The best Canadian middle-grade and YA books of 2021" list.
 Business Insider highlighted that the Iron Widow is on "The 20 most popular young adult reads of 2021" list based on Goodreads reviewers.

 Awards and nominations

 Sequel

-Zhao initially announced that the sequel, titled Heavenly Tyrant, would be released in Spring 2023, however, they later announced that the release would be delayed to April 30, 2024.
+Zhao initially announced that the sequel, titled Heavenly Tyrant, would be released in Spring 2023.
+However, they later announced that the release would be delayed to April 30, 2024, and it changed once more to December 24, 2024.
 They earlier hinted on their Tumblr blog that the novel "will be a partial Three Kingdoms retelling".